machanism-org/machai/ghostwriter/src/site/markdown/guidance.md

 - more consistent results,
 - clearer expectations for each file,
 - easier reuse over time,
-- and a workflow that supports both technical and non-technical users.
+- and a workflow that is easier for both technical and non-technical users.

 ## Tips for writing effective guidance